jameshyojaelee/CRISPR-studio/docs/developer_guide.md

 Core modules:

 - `data_loader.py`: strict contract enforcement for counts/library/metadata; raises `DataContractError` on failure.
+Metadata JSON is loaded once inside `pipeline.run_analysis` when a config object is not provided, so callers can safely pass only `DataPaths` with a metadata path.
 - `normalization.py`, `qc.py`, `rra.py`: numpy/pandas transformations with unit tests.
 - `pipeline.py`: orchestrates the full analysis, persisting artifacts and narratives, using `PipelineSettings` for options.
 - `background.py`: thread pool manager + dataset caching for Dash.